 To keep the costs down, we cleaned and reused the brass hinges.
 Jenni is on the hunt for drawer pulls.
 She will be replacing the window shade, adding a backsplash – maybe on my next visit 😉 Her wish-list also includes new light fixtures.
 You know how it is, one project leads to another.

 If you’re looking for an inexpensive way to update your kitchen, I suggest painting the cabinets.
+We love the color SW Dover White, but any color that you love would work.
 Yes, it’s time consuming and you need to be patient….you will be sitting around waiting for paint to dry!
 If you’re like me, you may need a few ibuprofens 😉

 Are you ready to paint your walls?
 Do these things first: